 Click the Create Flow button to start the syncing process.

-How to Get Started With an Asana Jira Integration With the Asana Integration Tool
+How to Get Started With an Asana Jira Integration Using the Asana Integration Tool

 For those organizations that primarily use Asana and want to integrate a few items from Jira over to Asana, the Asana integration tool is a good choice.